ese3500/final-project-lineup/README.md

 ### 5. Hardware Requirements Specification (HRS)
-Our actuators will include four motors that will be used to drop off items, and move the zipline across rope.
+Our actuators will include 2 servos that will be used to drop off items, and 2 motors to move the device along the zipline.

 ### 6. MVP Demo